bigmlcom/python/docs/index.rst

     # Ensemble object to predict
     ensemble = Ensemble(ensemble, api)
-    ensemble.predict({"petal length": 3, "petal width": 1}, method=1)
+    ensemble.predict({"petal length": 3, "petal width": 1},
+                     operating_kind="votes")

+In this example, we create
-creates a new ensemble and stores its information in ``./my_storage`` folder.
-Then this information is used to predict locally using the ``confidence weighted`` method.
+a new ensemble and store its information in the ``./my_storage`` folder.
+Then this information is used to predict locally using the number of votes (one per model) backing each category.

+The ``operating_kind`` argument overrides the legacy ``method`` argument, which was previously used to define the combiner for the models predictions.

 Similarly, local ensembles can also be created by giving a list of models to be combined to issue the final prediction (note: only random decision forests and